3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Render Viewer

-Render Viewer is the place that you often want to quickly find out the correct information.
-It' means the Render Viewer need a great content separating structure to let you identify the key information easily.
+Render Viewer is the place where you often want to quickly find out the correct information.
+It' means the Render Viewer needs a great content separating structure to let you identify the key information easily.

-The key adjustments for the Render Viewer as below:
+The key adjustments for the Render Viewer are as below:

 - Use soft colors to differentiate content
 - Well-structural heading style